 We may use your personal information when needed to keep the site running, prevent abuse, and improve Open Humans.
 Your information is used internally only where necessary to provide our services.

-We will share your non-public personal data with others only under these circumstances:
+Open Humans will share your non-public personal data with others only under these circumstances:

 We may also share aggregate information with others – for instance, with our funders, to help them understand our community and how it uses our service.